ONLINE AUCTIONS FOR STORAGE FACILITIES

 We do hold the facility responsible for any unpaid Buyer Premiums, a non refundable bidder deposit (aka Our Fee of 10%), Or Fees Due the Auction Company.
 (Seldom Happens if Ever)

-The winning bidder didn't shown up to empty their unit.
+The winning bidder didn't shown up or pay to claim their unit.
 How can we handle this situation?
 Do we have to hold another auction or can the unit be sold to the next highest bidder?

 Our online auction rules state that all bidders have to agree in the course of signing up to bid that bidders must agree to abide by as a condition of bidding, so you would have the right to sell to the second highest bidder, which we automatically do when possible.